(Work in Progress - Fourth Revision - v4.0.0)

 Bounds, Short, Long and Roving - Self-explanatory - places where one could or could not go.
 Bounds were specifically defined for each Department and regularly published in School Part I Orders.
 Short Bounds referred to particular parts of the hilltop where one could safely go, and others that were strictly 'off-limit' during 'normal', day-to-day School times.
 Long Bounds permitted short forays onto the hill-sides a little beyond the estate boundary markers, and were applicable to weekend free time, half-holidays etc. Roving Bounds, applicable only during official School holidays, defined the boundary limits for 'roamers' permitted to ramble even further afield.
 There were certain conditions, however.
 One had to be at least 14 years of age and in a party of three or more.
 Moreover, you had to say where you were going and roughly what time you expected to get back.

 Brown Sahib - origin unknown but it was the name given to Mohd.
 Sardar, one of Mr. Ulavi's delivery 'Boys' from the Bakery who displayed and sold his wares on Wednesday and Saturday afternoons, on the BD Pavement by the Bath House water tanks.
 He carried his wares in a large tin trunk, balanced on his head.
-In one hand he carried a bell that he would ring to let us know he had set up his 'stall', in the other a stick to ward off the flies - and thieving hands!
+In one hand he carried a bell that he would ring to let us know he had set up his 'stall', in the other a stout stick with a flap of leather to ward off the flies - and thieving hands!

 Butchery, The - the School abattoir, run by the IASC.
 The butcher's name was Ishmael so our meat was at all times, strictly 'halal' !